loipoi3/playing_cards_yolo/readme.md

 5. Inference: Once the model is trained and evaluated, you can use it for inference on new images.
 The trained YOLO model can detect playing cards in real-time, providing bounding box predictions and associated class probabilities.

 ## Usage
-To use the trained model for Intel Image Classification, follow the instructions below:
+To use the trained model for Playing Cards Detection, follow the instructions below:

 1. First clone the repository.
 To do this, open a terminal, go to the directory where you want to clone the project and then enter the command:
 ```bash